AhmadSaleem/DataCrest/README.md

 ## 2) Salesperson
 ```
-  A salesperson is owner of some wholesaler or its employee.
-A person can also signed up and register their wholesaler on the platefrom.
-Salesperson belongs to a wholesaler company that we called the employees of that wholesaler.
-It may share applications with new agents and the existing agents.
-It can view the agents invited by its wholesaler.
-It can also view the applications submitted by the clients.
+  A salesperson is owner or employee of some wholesaler.
+A salesperson can register their wholesaler on the platefrom or will be invited by the wholesaler owner.
+It may share applications with new and existing agents, it may also invite new agents on the plateform.
+It can view all the agents invited by its wholesaler.
+It can also view all the applications submitted by the clients.
 ```

 ## 3) Template